jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 young, it was also known as a less stuffy form of courtship, and a necessary part of vetting a partner for marriage.
 Nowadays, dating does not necessarily have that goal in mind, but for many this is a motivation, even if subconscious.
-So frequently two dating people now work at cross-purposes.
+However, there is no guaranteeing if a dating partner has that goal or not, so frequently two dating people now work at cross-purposes.
 There are two results of this, one that make both women and men in the dating market more unhappy than those in the past.

 The first is a side-effect of cruel biology: women have only a certain number of years in which to have children.
-There is a biological clock.
 No matter how much people may pooh-pooh this, a woman's fertility drops significantly during her thirties.
 Women who wish to have children must therefore nail down marriage commitment within a certain time frame, limiting the time women wish to spend "just dating."
 Unfortunately, a lot of attractive men, the sort such women long to